minhquangvo1109/UniversalVariable/README.md

 		email: "<The email address of the logged in user>" },

 	/****
 	* Variables which describe a single product that is being viewed in the page
 	****/

 	product: {
-		// id: String: The identifier for the item that is being viewed - this is product Id, not SKU id.
+		// id: String - The identifier for the item that is being viewed - this is product Id, not SKU id.
 		id: "ABC123",

-		// name: String: The name of the product that is being viewed
+		// name: String - The name of the product that is being viewed
 		name: "XYZShoes",

-		// manufacturer: String: The manufactuter of the product that is being viewed
+		// manufacturer: String - The manufactuter of the product that is being viewed
 		manufacturer: "Acme Corp",

-		// category: String: The category of the product that is being viewed
+		// category: String - The category of the product that is being viewed
 		category: "Shoe",

-		// subCategory: String: The sub-category of the product that is being viewed
+		// subCategory: String - The sub-category of the product that is being viewed
 		subCategory: "Trainers",

-		sku: "<The SKU code for the item that is being viewed - this should be unique for items which differ by colour or size.
-This is for the case where only one SKU are selectable>",
+        // sku: String - The SKU code for the item that is being viewed - this should be unique for items which differ by colour or size.
+This is for the case where only one SKU are selectable
+		sku: "12345678",

-		skus: ["1111111", "222222", "33333"] //<An SKU code for each item that is being viewed - these should be unique for items which differ by colour or size.
-This is for the case where multiple SKUs are selectable>",
+        // Array: [String, String, ...] - An SKU code for each item that is being viewed - these should be unique for items which differ by colour or size.
+This is for the case where multiple SKUs are selectable
+		skus: ["1111111", "222222", "33333"],

-		sizes: ["8","9","10"], //or ["small", "medium", "large"] or ["A", "B", "C", "D", "DD"]  - an array of the sizes which are presented for the product being viewed.
-Each element should be a string.
+        // Array: [String, String, ...] - An array of the sizes which are presented for the product being viewed.
+Each element should be a string, optionally ["small", "medium", "large"] or ["A", "B", "C", "D", "DD"]
+		sizes: ["8","9","10"],

-		// unitPrice: Number: The cost of a single unit of the item that is being viewed
+		// unitPrice: Number - The cost of a single unit of the item that is being viewed
 		unitPrice: 14.99,

 		// unitSalePrice: Number: The price of the item taking into account any sales or special circumstances
 		unitSalePrice: 10.99,

 		// unitPriceCurrency: String: The currency in which the unit price is displayed.
 Three letter ISO code: GBP, EUR, USD etc.
 		unitPriceCurrency: "GBP"
 	},

 	/****
 	* Variables which describe the current state of the user�s shopping basket
 	****/
 	basket: {